Fair Credit Report

 a.
 National banks, federal savings associations, and federal branches and federal agencies of foreign banks

 b.
-State member banks, branches and agencies of foreign banks (other then federal branches, federal agencies, and Insured State Branches of Foreign Banks), commercial lending companies owned or controlled by foreign banks, and organizations operating under section 25 or 25A of the Federal Reserve Act
+State member banks, branches and agencies of foreign banks (other than federal branches, federal agencies, and Insured State Branches of Foreign Banks), commercial lending companies owned or controlled by foreign banks, and organizations operating under section 25 or 25A of the Federal Reserve Act

 c.
 Nonmember Insured Banks, Insured State Branches of Foreign Banks, and insured state savings associations